theopenconversationkit/tock-flair/README.md

 Named Entity Recognition API
 ===

-This API could be asked as follows :
+This API has this endpoint :

 `POST /api/v1/entities`